 Communication and Resolution Programs (CRPs) are a principled, comprehensive, and systematic approach for responding to unintended patient harm.

-CRPs offer healthcare institutions a more compassionate, patient-centered resolution process that ultimately improves safety for patients in the future.
-A series of steps—taken by clinicians, risk managers, quality improvement leaders, healthcare leaders, and others when a patient is harmed—guide healthcare institutions in moving towards an accepted resolution by everyone involved.
-Candid, empathetic communication and timely resolution for patient and caregivers, coupled with accountability and learning to prevent such events from recurring are at the core of the CRP process.
+CRPs offer healthcare organizations a more compassionate, patient-centered response that ultimately improves safety for patients in the future.
+A series of steps—taken by providers, risk managers, quality improvement leaders, healthcare leaders, and others when a patient is harmed—guide healthcare organizations in moving towards reconciliation for everyone involved.
+Open, empathetic communication and timely resolution for patient and providers, coupled with accountability and learning to prevent such events from recurring are at the core of the CRP process.
 The benefits accrue to everyone.

-CRPs lead to an understanding of what went wrong, create an environment of trust and respect with the patient or family, and come to an accepted resolution that improves quality of care.
+CRPs lead to an understanding of what went wrong, foster an environment of trust and respect with the patient or family, and improve quality of care.